Applying for a Learner's Permit

 Information about documents that DMV will accept as proof of identity, legal presence, Virginia residency and social security number (SSN) is presented in Acceptable Documents for Obtaining a Driver's License or ID Card (DMV 141) .
 You can also use the interactive Document Guide to determine which documents you will need to bring to DMV when you apply.

-- If you are age 19 or older, you must show two proofs of identity, one proof of legal presence and one proof of Virginia residency.
-Proof of your social security number (if you have been issued one) is also required; however, proof of your social security number is always required for a CDL.
+- If you are age 19 or older, you must show one proof of identity, one proof of legal presence and two proofs of Virginia residency.
+Proof of your social security number (if you have been issued one) is also required; proof of your social security number is always required for a CDL.
 Use the interactive Document Guide to determine which documents to bring with you.

-- If you are under 19 years of age, you will be required to show one proof of identity, one proof of legal presence, and one proof of Virginia residency, along with proof of your social security number (if you have been issued one).
+- If you are under 19 years of age, you will be required to show one proof of identity, one proof of legal presence, and two proofs of Virginia residency, along with proof of your social security number (if you have been issued one).
 Use the interactive Document Guide to determine which documents to bring with you.